 Poultry shed disinfection – coccidial oocysts – broiler / floor reared birds

-It is essential to undertake in a thorough and rigorous poultry shed disinfection programme to eliminate viral bacteria and fungal disease-causing microorganisms.
-Diseased poultry risks economic loss not merely from death of birds but also due to poor feed conversions and low weights.
+It is essential to undertake a thorough and rigorous poultry shed disinfection programme to eliminate viral bacteria and fungal disease-causing microorganisms.
+Diseased poultry risks economic loss not merely from the death of birds but also due to poor feed conversions and low weights.
 The financial burden from poultry deaths and poor production far outweighs the cost of implementing an effective poultry shed disinfection.

 The other benefit of poultry shed disinfection, if used properly it can also reduce the requirement of more expensive measures of disease control such as antibiotic therapy or vaccination.

 As soon as all of the chickens have been removed from the poultry shed “band spray” all the poultry shed walls to ensure all the litter beetles are killed off to prevent further coccidiosis infection.